mdn/content/files/en-us/web/api/credentialscontainer/get/index.md

 `identity` can contain the following properties:

 - `context` {{optional_inline}}
   - : An enumerated value specifying the context in which the user is authenticating with FedCM.
-The browser uses this to vary the text in its FedCM UI so that it better suits the context.
+The browser uses this value to vary the text in its FedCM UI to better suit the context.
 Possible values are:
     - `continue`: Suitable for situations where the user is choosing an identity to continue to the next page in the flow, which requires a sign-in.
 Browsers will provide a text string similar to "Continue to \<page-origin\> with \<IdP\>".
     - `signin`: The default value, which is appropriate for general situations where the user is signing in with an IdP account they've already used on this origin.
 Browsers will provide a text string similar to "Sign in to \<page-origin\> with \<IdP\>".
     - `signup`: An option for situations where the user is signing in to the origin with a new IdP account they've not used here before.
 Browsers will provide a text string similar to "Sign up to \<page-origin\> with \<IdP\>".